Information about the policy, procedures and legislation relevant to the research funding provided by the NHMRC.

 Funding Policies by grant type

-Funding policies relating to each NHMRC grant type can be found in the Apply for Funding section of this website.
+Funding rules relating to each NHMRC grant scheme can be found in the Apply for Funding section of this website.

 Institutions, that receive NHMRC funding, are required to be registered as an Administering Institution.